CameronK1990/Portfolio/README.md

 ## Known Bugs

-* Working with box models to fit style and text properly
+* Working with box models to make list pacing more appeasing to the eye

 ## License